Constitutional oath of office of China: Background and history

 After the overthrow of the last imperial dynasty in 1911, the Republic of China was founded and an oath system was imposed with Sun Yat-sen taking the helm.
 The oath system continues today in Taiwan and is specified in Article 48 of the Constitution of the Republic of China.

-Since the founding of the People's Republic of China in 1949, a constitutional oath system had never been established.
+Since the proclamation of the People's Republic of China in 1949, a constitutional oath system had never been established.
 Hong Kong and Macau each had oath systems prior to their return to the PRC, and both regions implemented oaths according to the Hong Kong Basic Law and Macau Basic Law, respectively, following China's resumption of sovereignty.

 On October 23, 2014, the Fourth Plenum of the 18th Central Committee of the Chinese Communist Party proposed "establishing a constitutional oath system, such that all state civil servants elected or appointed by the National People's Congress or its Standing Committee publicly swear an oath to the constitution upon formally taking office."
 On July 1, 2015, the 15th Meeting of the 12th Standing Committee of the National People's Congress passed a decision to implement a constitutional oath, with an effective date of January 1, 2016.
 State civil servants elected or appointed by the National People's Congress, its Standing Committee, the State Council, the Central Military Commission, the Supreme People's Court, the Supreme People's Procuratorate, and other central government organs, as well as equivalent local government organs at or above the county level, are required to publicly swear an oath to the constitution upon taking office.

 On February 23, 2018, the 33rd Meeting of the 12th Standing Committee of the National People's Congress revised the decision that instituted the constitutional oath.
 The constitutional oath's last phrase was changed to "to work for a great modern socialist country that is prosperous, strong, democratic, culturally advanced, harmonious, and beautiful."
 In addition, the oath-taking requirement was expanded to include members of the newly created National Supervisory Commission, and required the national anthem to be played at the oath taking ceremony.
 At the first session of the 13th National People's Congress on 11 March 2018, the Constitution of China was amended to include the constitutional oath.